Joint Preservation Techniques

 A variety of techniques are used in joint preservation, and these aim to repair, replace or offload damaged structures within the knee or hip joint.
-Examples of techniques used are meniscal repair, ligament reconstruction, cartilage regeneration, and joint offloading using realignment osteotomy or the KineSpring device.
+Examples include meniscal repair, ligament reconstruction, cartilage regeneration, and joint offloading using a realignment osteotomy.
 A combination of techniques are sometimes used.

 When these are not possible or have been exhausted and pain is severe then joint replacement is considered.